 You might also like: 9 Qualities You Should Look For In A Good Nursing Bra

-- Wear a well supported and structured bra when you are exercising.
-The ligaments are under more strain than usual when you exercise.
-This is the most crucial time when you should be wearing a well supported and structured bra.
+- Bounce be gone!
+The ligaments are under more strain than usual when you exercise, so it is crucial to wear a supportive and well-structured bra.
 Please ensure that the straps and underband are done up to their correct position to limit any bounce.
 More bounce means more sag.

 2. Eat healthy food

-Basically, a healthy diet will help retain healthy skin and reduces the risk of obesity.
+A healthy diet will help retain healthy skin, collagen levels and reduce the risk of obesity.
 An unhealthy weight can lead to additional fat stores and an increased bust size.

-- It’s been tested that foods high in antioxidants (red wine, chocolate, berries, beetroot, green tea etc) actually rid your body of toxins.
-If toxins are present then there is more likely to be a lack of collagen in your skin.
-This the thing that degenerates as you age and keeps your outermost layer plump and full.
-Think Angelina Jolie lips when she was 19.
+- It’s been shown that foods high in antioxidants (red wine, chocolate, berries, beetroot, green tea, etc) actually rid your body of toxins.
+If toxins are present, you’re more likely to have a lack of collagen in your skin, aka the thing that keeps the outermost layer of your skin plump and full.

 - Avoid quick weight loss or weight gain.
-When weight is lost quickly the skin doesn’t have the ability to react at the same pace and retract with the lessening of the body below.
+When weight is lost quickly the skin doesn’t have the ability to react as quickly as the changes take place.
 This can also be true for breastfeeding – which is why we are told to wean slowly as this will be less likely to result in sagging of the breast.
 The skin and ligaments will have more time and ability to strengthen with the slow reduction of tissue rather than a dramatic quick deflation.

-Other ways to support your skins natural elasticity is to moisturise and hydrate.
+Other ways to support your skin’s natural elasticity are to moisturise and hydrate.

 Drink plenty of water

 Keeping your body well hydrated will help to ensure your skin remains youthful and nourished, reducing your risks of wrinkling and dehydration.
-A healthy skin will perform better!
+A healthy skin will perform better.
+Avoid dehydrating drinks such as tea, coffee, soft drinks and alcohol.

-Moisturizing your skin and avoiding it from drying out will help it cope better with the stretch & loss of mass cycles.
+Moisturising your skin and keeping it from drying out will help it cope better with fluctuations.

 - When showering, try not to use water that is too hot as this can dry the skin out.